CeriosTesting/cerios-builder/README.md

 #### Methods

 - `setProperty<K>(key: K, value: T[K])` - Sets a property and returns a new builder instance
+- `addToArrayProperty<K, V>(key: K, value: V)` - Adds a value to an array property and returns a new builder instance
 - `build()` - Builds the final object (only available when all required properties are set)
 - `buildPartial()` - Builds a partial object with currently set properties